Mike Adamle

-Michael David Adamle (born October 4, 1949) is a former American football player and sports broadcaster.
+Michael David Adamle (born October 4, 1949) is an American former professional football player and sports broadcaster.
+He played professionally as a running back in the National Football League (NFL).

-Adamle was a sports anchor at other Chicago television stations, including WLS-TV from 1982 to 1989 before hosting American Gladiators, a first stint at WMAQ-TV from 1998 to 2001, and then at WBBM-TV from 2001 to 2004 before returning to Channel 5 until 2017, when he was diagnosed with CTE-induced dementia which eventually forced his retirement.
+Adamle was a sports anchor at other Chicago television stations, including WLS-TV from 1982 to 1989 before hosting American Gladiators, a first stint at WMAQ-TV from 1998 to 2001, and then at WBBM-TV from 2001 to 2004 before returning to WMAQ-TV until 2017, when he was diagnosed with CTE-induced dementia which eventually forced his retirement.

 For much of 2008, Adamle worked for World Wrestling Entertainment (WWE) in a variety of roles, including interviewer, play-by-play commentator, and General Manager of Raw.

 Early life

 Born in Moline, Illinois, Adamle grew up in Kent, Ohio and graduated from Theodore Roosevelt High School in 1967.
-His father, Tony Adamle, also found some success with the Cleveland Browns in the 1940s and 1950s, then became a physician.
+His father, Tony Adamle, also found some success as a linebacker with the Cleveland Browns in the late-1940s and early-1950s, before becoming a physician.

 College football

 Adamle played college football at Northwestern University in the Big Ten Conference.
 He was a team captain, an All-American fullback, and the Big Ten MVP in 1970.
 Adamle's 316 rushing yards against Wisconsin in 1969 set the school record (by 98 yards) which still stands.
 He also set the record for kick return yards in a year, and graduated in 1971.